DeveloperYunus/Kod_Name_RED/README.md

 ### A jet fighter game.

-The aircraft physics codes I added to this project have been taken from the repository below. https://github.com/melowntech/VtsJetFighter
+The aircraft physics codes I added to this project have been taken from the repository next to it. https://github.com/melowntech/VtsJetFighter

 -----